xen-42/ow-suitless-notifs/README.md

 OWML version used for your mod.
 Only used to show a warning to users using an OWML version different than this.
 Just make sure that the version here is the one installed in the NuGet packages (see [Updating OWML](#updating-owml) for more info);

-## Editing ModTemplate.csproj.user
+## Editing SuitlessNotifications.csproj.user

 Use any text editor for editing this file (Notepad or whatever).
-The file `ModTemplate/ModTemplate.csproj.user` should look like this:
+The file `SuitlessNotifications/SuitlessNotifications.csproj.user` should look like this:

 ```xml
 <Project>